Hayatullah Khan Durrani

-Hayatullah Khan Durrani, PP (Pashto: '; born 22 April 1962) is a Pakistani caver, mountaineer, environmentalist, organizer, and a rescuer.
+Hayatullah Khan Durrani, PP (Pashto: '; born 22 April 1962) is a Pakistani caver, mountaineer, environmentalist, organizer, and rescuer.
 He is also a part-time sports anchor actor on Pakistani television.
 He played a significant role in the promotion of mountaineering, rock climbing, caving, canoeing, and, kayaking as adventure sports in Pakistan.
-He is naturalist and early advocate of preservation of Juniper forests Juniperus macropoda wilderness in Ziarat and adjacent areas in Balochistan.
+He is a naturalist and early advocate of preservation of Juniper forests Juniperus macropoda wilderness in Ziarat and adjacent areas in Balochistan.
 He is the founder and President of the Pakistan Cave Research & Caving Federation (PCRCF) and the Director of the Asian Canoe Confederation (ACC).

 Education career

 Durrani obtained a master's degree in Sociology from Balochistan University, Quetta in 1987.

 He is currently performing the duties of the post of Deputy Superintendent (OPS) and Sports Secretary of Pakistan Customs Sports Board.
-Hayatullah Khan Durrani, Founder and Chief Executive of HDWSA, warmly welcomed the officers’ guests from Pakistan Customs Quetta at the Customs Sponsored renowned (HDWSA) Hayat Durrani Water Sports Academy International (Pvt.
+Hayatullah Khan Durrani, Founder and Chief Executive of HDWSA, warmly welcomed the officers' guests from Pakistan Customs Quetta at the Customs Sponsored renowned (HDWSA) Hayat Durrani Water Sports Academy International (Pvt.
 Ltd) and its sprawling ranch at Hanna Lake Quetta, where Durrani outlined HDWSA's activities and highlighted the achievements of the athletes.
 The customs officers praised the remarkable dedication of Customs officer Hayatullah Khan Durrani to the academy and the successes of customs Canoeing team and National canoe Kayak, and Rowing athletes.
 Pakistan Customs Quetta Collectorate in collaboration with Hayatullah Khan Durrani the founder of Chiltan Adventurers Association Balochistan commemorated Pakistan Day by raising the National flag of Pakistan on the mountains top near Ziarat District.